 - Bake the donuts for 12-13 minutes.
 Let the pan cool for 3 minutes before flipping it over.
 The donuts should fall out.

-- Let them cook another 20 minutes on a rake before dipping in chocolate glaze.
+- Let them cool another 20 minutes on a rack before dipping in chocolate glaze.

 - Melt the chocolate chips and coconut oil in a shallow bowl in a microwave for 60 seconds or hot water bath (use a pyrex measuring cup if melting in a water bath and pour into a bowl to dip donuts).
 Dip each donut to coat with chocolate on one side.